 For the most part, Bali is relatively safe for Aussie travellers.
 Be respectful and exercise caution as you would in any other South East Asian country.

 A developing country sitting in one of the most active volcanic regions in the world, it's common for travellers to have reservations about their holiday plans to Indonesia.
 But the good news is that yes, Bali is still safe to travel to for all kinds of travellers if you take the right precautions.

 We dive into more details and get down to the nitty gritty, letting you know how you can travel around Bali safely and how travel insurance can help you in all types of emergencies.

 If you're adventurous with street food or may forget not to drink tap water, make sure you have emergency medical expenses in your travel insurance plan.

-If you're planning on scooting around, make sure you get Bali travel insurance with scooter cover and check your plan to see the engine size limits - some many be as low as 50cc.
+If you're planning on scooting around, make sure you have a valid motorcycle licence.
+Get Bali travel insurance with scooter cover and check your plan to see the engine size limits - some many be as low as 50cc.

 Is Bali safe now?

 Historically Bali has experienced natural disasters, as well as terrorism.
 While these are not common, it is always a risk when travelling to Bali.
 The active volcano, Mount Agung, has shown signs of activity and erupted in 2017.
 The threat of terrorism is constant but more common in Java.
 The last major threat was in 2002 during the Bali bombings.